 There are no additional financial considerations other than those identified in this report.

-5.2 The effect of the decision
+The effect of the decision

-Approval of this report will endorse the continued implementation of the Council's Treasury Management Strategy by the Director of Finance & Assets.
+5.2 Approval of this report will endorse the continued implementation of the Council's Treasury Management Strategy by the Assistant Chief Executive (Corporate Resources and Section 151 Officer).